Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 Israel 🇮🇱

-Network for Animals supports the Starting Over Sanctuary (SOS), a safe haven for neglected donkeys situated in the Moshav Herut region of central Israel.
-Thanks to our supporters, we are in a position to provide SOS with regular donations.
+Network for Animals supports the Starting Over Sanctuary (SOS), a haven for neglected donkeys situated in the Moshav Herut region of central Israel.
+Thanks to our supporters, we provide SOS with regular donations.
 The funds go directly towards the sanctuary’s work rescuing and rehabilitating numerous donkeys, horses and other animals who find themselves in challenging and abusive situations across Israel.

 In 2022, NFA supported the relocation of 200 donkeys rescued from abuse and neglect to La Tanière, a well-vetted sanctuary in France just outside of Paris.
 This remarkable 2,855-mile (4,595-kilometer) journey was only made possible thanks to the generosity of our supporters.